hellohien/recall-buddy/README.md

 - Displays detailed recall information for pet food products.
 - Allows users to search and browse recent recalls.
-- Receive notifications for new pet food recalls to stay updated on safety alerts.
+- Receive notifications for new pet food recalls.

 ## Get started